FintanK/SpringBeanConfigurationReference/README.md

 # SpringBeanConfigurationReference

-This is a simple reference for Spring Bean configuration and the autowiriing of objects using the XML config type.
+This is a simple reference for Spring Bean configuration and the autowiring of objects using the XML config type.